Marginal vs. effective tax rate: What’s the difference?

 Marginal tax rate example

 Marginal tax rate can best be solved by looking at the marginal tax rate chart.
-In the year 2021, the marginal tax rates were adjusted for inflation.
 Let’s say a married couple filing jointly has a taxable income of $120,000 a year.
 You have to go bracket by bracket to find the marginal tax rate.
 Here’s an example.

 |Tax rate||Taxable income||Tax owed|